TETN is offered only to:

 TETN is designed to allow students to work in the schools as a licensed assistant while they complete the requirements for the master's degree.
 Interested students must attend an information meeting at an education service center to gather all information pertinent to the application process.
 Accepted TETN applicants begin their program by attending one week of courses on the TWU campus in Denton, Texas and complete their coursework at participating ESCs through interactive video conferencing and computer-based coursework.
 Practicum experiences are completed in the schools during the fall and spring semesters and in hospitals and other settings during the summers.
 Each student must secure sponsorship from his/her educational entity and maintain it throughout the masters program.

-TETN, currently in its sixth cycle, was designed to help ameliorate the shortage of speech-language pathologists in the public schools of Texas.
+TETN, currently in its seventh cycle, was designed to help ameliorate the shortage of speech-language pathologists in the public schools of Texas.
 To date, over 500 students have completed their master’s degree through this learning venue.

 *Please note – the application process for the TETN venue is NOT the same as the application process for the on-campus venue of the TWU master’s program in speech-language pathology.
 Candidates for the TETN Venue MUST attend an information meeting in order to apply for the program.
 For more information about TETN you may contact Sue Colton 940-898-2042.